Peanut Butter and Jelly Sandwich

 peanutbutter_jelly_by_kalleboo

 Now for the sandwich.
-I think the best bread for a peanut butter and jelly sandwich is whole wheat (it's sturdier and a healthier choice) or rustic French or country white.
+I think the best bread for a peanut butter and jelly sandwich is whole wheat (it's sturdier and depending on the brand you buy, it's a much healthier choice).
+Another good choice is rustic French or country white.
 The rustic French we found at a local farmers market, and it is so good – crusty on the outside and soft and chewy on the inside.

 Cut a couple of slices and spread with warm, freshly made peanut butter and your favorite jelly or jam and you have the best sandwich in the world – well maybe not the world – but at the moment.
 Either add a cup of ice-cold milk or orange juice and you have the perfect snack.